diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 partitioned schema.

-We have also designed a query analyzer that makes it possible to detect direct usage of partitions zero, legay tables that have been attached as first partitions to routing tables, to ensure that all queries are targeting partitioned schema / partitioned routing tables, like `p_ci_pipelines`.
+We have also designed a query analyzer that makes it possible to detect direct usage of partitions zero, legacy tables that have been attached as first partitions to routing tables, to ensure that all queries are targeting partitioned schema / partitioned routing tables, like `p_ci_pipelines`.